EswarAdithya011/Digital-Alarm-Clock/README.md

 - **README.md**: Provides an overview and documentation of the project.

-  To encourage and guide contributions to your Digital Alarm Clock project, it's beneficial to include a `CONTRIBUTING.md` file in your repository.
-This file provides potential contributors with clear instructions on how to participate effectively.
-Below is a template you can adapt for your project:

 # Contributing

 First off, thank you for considering contributing to our project!
 Your involvement is vital for its success.